God’s Means of Ministry in our Lives

 The place was amazing.
 The price was great (especially by California standards).
 And best yet, it was near Lindsey, Justin and our grandson.
 But, could we make a crazy decision so quickly.
 After viewing the house we went to pick up Wesley.
 When we arrived he jumped into my arms, hugged me with all his strength and then leaned back to examine my whole face.
 (Perhaps to make sure it really was me.)
 He hugged me again and wouldn’t let go.
 The moment he did this I thought, We’re buying the river house.

 The purchase is now official.
 Escrow is closed.
-(We kept one of the renters.
-A woman who lived there for 29 years.
+We kept one of the unit’s renters.
+Two siblings, one who has lived there for 29 years.
 This is great since a large portion of the year we will spend in Bulgaria.
 The place will not be vacant.
-Plus her rent pays all the expenses on the property.
+Plus the rent helps to pay the taxes and insurance on the property.
 God is good.
-He’s provided us with an expense-free place to stay while we spend quality time with our other grandson.
-Amazing.)
+He’s provided us with an expense-free place (if you don’t count the maintenance) to stay while we spend quality time with our other grandson.
+Amazing.

 The Good News–At Least I Hope it is Good News